 Create New Ad

-Here you can create new Responsive Search Ads or Call Ads with Top Suggestions for each component, and preview of how it would look.
+Here you can create new Responsive Search Ads or Call Ads with Top Suggestions for each component, and a preview of how it would look.
 When you are satisfied, just press the "Create Ad" button.

 You'll find the ad count for each ad group in suggestions by default, as soon as the tool loads.
-You can also create a filter based on ad count to view only those ad groups which have more or less than x ads or specify a range.
+You can also create a filter based on ad count to view only those ad groups that have more or less than x ads or specify a range.

 For example, view only those ad groups which have an ad count between 4-20.
 The filter can be saved for future use too.